JohannesHaubner/ShapeOpt/README.md

 ### Constraints
 Collection of constraint for the optimization problem: volume, barycenter, determinant.

+### Mesh_Postprocessing
+Postprocessing step for improving the mesh quality after each optimization problem solve.

 ### Ipopt
 Solving the constraint optimization problem is performed using Ipopt.

 ### Tools
 Here, different tools are collect, e.g. initialization of function spaces, save and load objects, etc.